Published

 The other travel-specific feature worth mentioning: TWS (True Wireless Stereo) pairing.
 Buy two CHIFENCHY speakers and they pair to play in stereo across both, doubling the audible coverage.
 For a road trip with two car groups meeting at a campsite, or a beach setup with the cooler at one end and the chairs at the other, the TWS pairing is a real practical feature.

-Brian’s review is also worth quoting for the honest caveat about bass — small speakers have physical bass limits and this one doesn’t violate physics.
-It does better than you’d expect for the size; it doesn’t outperform a $200 sub-equipped flagship.
+Their bass take is the honest one: small speakers have physical bass limits and this one doesn’t violate physics.
+It does better than you’d expect for the size.
+It doesn’t outperform a $200 sub-equipped flagship.
+That’s the deal.

 The “Small Speaker, Big Sound” Test

-The named angle from the review data deserves its own section because it’s the single most-repeated comment across the entire listing: reviewers are shocked by the volume relative to the size.
+This is the single most-repeated comment across the entire listing: people are shocked by the volume relative to the size.

-The technical reason this works: the speaker uses a passive radiator paired with the active driver behind the honeycomb-hex grille on the front face.
-The passive radiator is what most small speakers skip to save cost — adding one is what lets a cup-sized speaker produce audible bass without distorting at higher volumes.
-The honeycomb grille pattern isn’t just visual styling; the geometry is acoustic, designed to let the driver project forward without resonant interference from the housing.
+The technical reason it works: the speaker uses a passive radiator paired with the active driver behind the honeycomb-hex grille on the front face.
+Most cheap speakers skip the passive radiator to save cost.
+Adding one is what lets a cup-sized speaker produce audible bass without distorting at higher volumes.
+The honeycomb grille pattern isn’t just visual.
+The geometry is acoustic, designed to let the driver project forward without resonant interference from the housing.

-What reviewers consistently report on the sound-quality dimension: clear high end (vocals and acoustic guitar come through cleanly), present mid-range (the body of most pop, rock, and hip-hop sits well), and surprising-but-honest low end (bass is audible and rhythmic but doesn’t extend into sub-bass territory).
+What buyers report on the sound: clear high end (vocals and acoustic guitar come through cleanly), present mid-range (the body of most pop, rock, and hip-hop sits well), and surprising-but-honest low end (bass is audible and rhythmic but doesn’t extend into sub-bass territory).
 For ambient outdoor music, the sound profile is well-matched.
-For trying to fill a living room with bass-heavy music, this is the wrong category of speaker.
+For filling a living room with bass-heavy music, this is the wrong category of speaker.

-The button-cluster detail ZiaRyah mentions is genuinely useful — the top edge has dedicated skip/back buttons separate from volume, so changing tracks doesn’t require pulling the phone out of a beach bag with sand-coated hands.
-Small UX detail that reviewers repeatedly thank the design for.
+That button-cluster detail is genuinely useful.
+The top edge has dedicated skip/back buttons separate from volume, so changing tracks doesn’t require pulling the phone out of a beach bag with sand-coated hands.
+Small UX win the design page never markets.

 Features Breakdown